A Path Signature Framework for Detecting Creative Fatigue in Digital Advertising: Practical Implementation and Managerial Implications

 \subsection{Managerial Implications}

-The primary implication of this work for marketing managers is the ability to move from a reactive, heuristic-based approach to creative management to a proactive, data-driven one.
-By providing a reliable and early warning system for creative fatigue, our methodology enables several key managerial actions.
+The primary implication of this work for marketing managers is a more structured screening input for periodic creative review, rather than a fully validated replacement for existing heuristic decision rules.
+By providing a screening signal for possible creative fatigue, our methodology enables several managerial actions.

-First, it allows for more efficient budget allocation.
-Instead of continuing to spend on a creative that is no longer effective, managers can reallocate that budget to higher-performing assets or to the development of new creative.
-The wastage calculation provides a direct financial justification for these decisions.
+First, it can support more efficient budget allocation discussions.
+Instead of relying only on manual review or monthly averages, managers can inspect creatives whose trajectories have changed and decide whether they warrant further diagnosis before any budget reallocation or creative refresh.
+The wastage proxy provides a prioritisation signal, not a direct causal financial justification.

 Second, it provides a quantitative basis for the creative refresh cycle.
-The output of the analysis can be used to prioritise which creatives need to be replaced or updated most urgently, based on the magnitude of their performance decline and the associated financial wastage.
+The output of the analysis can be used to prioritise which creatives should be reviewed most urgently, based on the magnitude of their performance decline and the associated benchmark-relative opportunity proxy.

-Third, it creates a more rigorous feedback loop for the creative development process itself.
-By analysing which types of creatives fatigue more quickly, marketing teams can gain insights into what resonates most with their audience over the long term, informing the development of more durable and effective advertising campaigns in the future.
+Third, it can create a more rigorous feedback loop for the creative development process itself.
+By tracking which types of creatives are repeatedly flagged for review, marketing teams can generate hypotheses about durability and audience response that should be checked against campaign context before being treated as substantive audience-preference findings.